 - Rewards points for every £1 you spend.

-- Extended warranty cover.
+- Extended warranty cover on selected household appliances.

 - Access to HSBC Premier Privileges (discounts and experiences).